dhbridge/curriculum/source/modules/2014-10-07-coaches-guide.markdown

 1. Python 2.7
 2. `pip`
 3. Text Editor: work with participants to set TextWrangler as the default text editor for Mac users.
-It's not an issue for Windows users because the commands specify Notepad++ each time.
+It's not an issue for Windows users because the commands specify starting Notepad++ each time.
 4. Chrome browser

 If possible, please have participants pin the text editor and Chrome to their Dock (Mac)/Taskbar (Windows), or at least have them easily accessible.

+### One

-### Module 1 (to be done with full group)
+(To be done with the full group)

-Learning Checks:
+**Learning Checks:**

-1. After your group members have all created their folder "dhb_awesome" have them find the folder through Finder/My Computer.
+1. After your group members have all created their "dhb_awesome" folder have them find where it lives on their computer through Finder/My Computer.
 Have them compare the directory path with what they did in Terminal to ensure they can see that they are creating files and folders on their local machine.

-### Module 2
+### Two
 Start with the DPLA interface in the browser and search for "cooking".
-Have group read what's going on in the URL.
-Filter number of items displayed.
+Have your group read what's going on in the URL.
+Filter the number of items displayed using the GUI's filters.
 How did the URL change?
 What's the syntax?

-Learning Checks:
+**Learning Checks:**

 1. Have them talk through the API request URL to reinforce understanding of the structure of the request.
 2. Review how JSON stores data items as objects and how it displays those objects.

-### Module 3
+### Three

-Learning Checks:
+Questions to keep in mind throughout the module:

+**Learning Checks:**

 1. Make sure participants are clear on difference between Python Interactive Shell and Terminal.
 2. Terminology check: string, variable, array/list

-### Module 4
+### Four

-Learning Checks:
+Questions to keep in mind throughout the module:

+**Learning Checks:**

 1. Constructing additional queries: highlight the questions that would motivate the choice of different commands and filtering of results.
 2. See if there are any general questions about APIs and the documentation used in the module.

-### Module 5
+### Five

-Learning Checks: programming languages and libraries
+**Learning Checks: programming languages and libraries**

-1. Mapping Exercise #1: have participants diagram the following, similar to the API exercise from earlier in the day:
+1. **Mapping Exercise #1:** have participants diagram the following, similar to the API exercise from earlier in the day:
 -High-level programming languages (like Python) enable you to write commands for your computer in something that approximates English.
 Those commands are then translated down to machine language, executed by the hardware, and the results are translated back to generate the desired output.
 Your computer is constantly processing commands from the applications on your machine in multiple programming languages.
 Just like those applications, you can use the terminal interface to send commands to your computer.

-2. Discuss everyone's diagrams and make sure the concepts are clear.
+-Discuss everyone's diagrams and make sure the concepts are clear.

-3. Mapping Exercise #2: have participants diagram the following, similar to the API exercise from earlier in the day:
+3. **Mapping Exercise #2:** have participants diagram the following, similar to the API exercise from earlier in the day:
 -A Python module or library is a bundle of code, including variables and functions (defined processes), that does a particular task.
 Many Python modules already exist out in the world, ready to be used, and new ones are developed by programmers all the time.
 Python scripts, which combine these modules with additional python commands, give the computer new, and more complicated, tasks that can be completed.

-4. Discuss everyone's diagrams and make sure the concepts are clear.
+-Discuss everyone's diagrams and make sure the concepts are clear.

-### Module 6
+### Six

 Before your group jumps into the code-heavy part of the module, start off with the quick review of how script files should be organized.
 There will also be a handout for participants to reference as they continue through the modules.
 Participants may be tempted to gloss over this part, but make sure they take the time to get the format down.
-1. libraries to import
+1. load libraries
-2. variables to be used throughout the script
+2. set variables to be used throughout the script
-3. functions
+3. define all functions
 4. calls/commands to execute the functions

-Terminology related to functions: from now on the tutorials will use new phrases to describe how the functions work in relation to the data.
-These phrases are part of programming vernacular, and so they're not jarring to participants, here are some basic definitions:
+Terminology related to functions: from now on the tutorials will heavily use new phrases to describe how the functions work in relation to the data.
+These phrases are part of programming vernacular, and so they're not jarring to participants, here are some basic definitions to maintain consistency:
 1. call: to execute
-2. declare: set up a new function
+2. declare/set: create a new function
 3. pass: to run data through the function/loop

-Learning Checks:
+**Learning Checks:**
 1. Have a quick discussion about the merits of commenting out versus deleting lines
-2. Verify that participants understand setting variables and how they can hold lists (an empty list so far.
+2. Verify that participants understand setting variables and how they can hold lists (an empty list so far).
-2. Group challenge, "for loop" exercise: check that the participants have a solid grasp on the function and purpose of a "for loop"
+2. Group challenge "for loop" exercise: check that the participants have a solid grasp on the function and purpose of a "for loop".

-### Module 7
+### Seven

-Learning Checks:
+**Learning Checks:**
 1. Review and explain in a group discussion: how functions can be combined to solve problems, with the example of the two functions written so far and how they work together.
 2. Review what "append" does.
 3. Group challenge: talk through the functionality and uses for a "for loop"

-### Module 8
+### Eight

-Learning Checks:
+**Learning Checks:**
 1. Group challenge: along with talking through how a "while loop" works, also review why the "while loop" is added into the function where it is.
-2. Cover why an "infinite loop" is bad.

-### Module 9

-Learning Checks:
-1. Review ordering of elements in a Python program.

-### Module 10
+### Nine

-Learning Checks:
+Questions for the participants to discuss/keep in mind throughout the module:
 1.

+**Learning Checks:**
+1. The value of working locally: writing the search results to a JSON file gives the flexibility for working with a large collection of files on a local machine without having to constantly hit the DPLA (or any other API servers) and to find patterns that we could not find using the online interface for the DPLA's holdings.
+2. When to use "append": writing inside a loop, which allows the comupter to add the information it grabs to the end of the file rather than overwriting what's there each time.

+### Ten
+Questions for the participants to discuss/keep in mind throughout the module:
+1. Are there other data fields to include that would help address the research question?

+**Learning Checks:**
+1. Dealing with the realities of messy data: pristine datasets are extremely rare.
+In our example, the "cooking" data features many items that don't have information for the three fields that we're focusing on.
+2. Open your "text_results.txt" file in TextWrangler/Notepad++ and scroll through what was saved.
+What do you notice?
+What information is/isn't there?
+What kinds of hypotheses can you make based on these results?

+**We anticipate this will be as far as participants can get in one day without getting too frustrated or burned out.
+If that's the case, encourage them to talk through what they've already done, clarify parts that are still mysterious/confusing, and/or go back to the earlier modules and work through with different search terms and parameters.

-### Module 11
+### Eleven

-Learning Checks:
+Questions for the participants to discuss/keep in mind throughout the module:
+1. How is the script parsing the text data?
+What are the benefits and limitations of breaking the data into chunks in this way?

+**Learning Checks:**
+1. Words, sentences, tokens: what is a token?
+2. Collocations and concordances: what are they doing? what analytical value does each have for the research question at hand and for your own work?

-### Module 12
+### Twelve

-Learning Checks:
+Questions for the participants to discuss/keep in mind throughout the module:
+1.

+**Learning Checks:**
+1. Stopwords: what makes up these lists? how does one need to account for different stopwords based on the research at hand, language, corpus, etc.?

-### Module 13
+### Thirteen

-Learning Checks:
+**Learning Checks:**
 1. Have participants pull out their diagrams of Terminal, API, and programming languages and make any necessary revisions based on what they've learned throughout the day.